skroutz/elasticsearch-dynamic-word-delimiter/README.md

 In order to install the latest version of the plugin, simply run:

-    sudo bin/elasticsearch-plugin install gr.skroutz:elasticsearch-dynamic-word-delimiter:5.4.0.1
+    sudo bin/elasticsearch-plugin install gr.skroutz:elasticsearch-dynamic-word-delimiter:5.4.2.1

-In order to install the latest version of the plugin, simply run:
+In order to install a previous (1.x.x) version of the plugin, simply run:

     sudo bin/plugin -install gr.skroutz/elasticsearch-dynamic-word-delimiter/1.0.1